halacs/wallclock/README.md

 * [x] Optional leading zeros.
 * [x] Displaying numbers in a clever way.
 * [x] Static brightness control.
-* [x] Time zone management with automatic ST support.
+* [x] Time zone management with automatic DST support.
 * [x] OTA of Arduino IDE.
 Password is the same as the name of the AP.
+* [ ] Drop down choice as time zone selector (instead of the current simple tex box)
 * [ ] Find out why firmware update via the web UI doesn't work.
 * [ ] Automatic brightness controll.
 * [ ] Password protected web UI.